campoy/go-tooling-workshop/1-source-code/1-workspace/3-deps.md

 $ dep ensure
 ```

+_Note_: You will need to use a `=` before the version number in `Gopkg.toml`
+in order to ensure you're using that version and not a more recent one.

 Did you see any changes in any of the files mentioned above?
 Try using a different version of `logrus` from
 [this list](https://github.com/sirupsen/logrus/releases).